Thomas P. Grazulis: The Tornado Project

-In 1997 he became a storm chaser noting that despite his fascination with storms he had never actually seen a tornado.
+In 1997, he became a storm chaser, noting that despite his fascination with storms he had never actually seen a tornado.
 He saw his first tornado, a very large one, near Tulsa, Oklahoma on Memorial Day of that year.
 By the late 1990s, Grazulis also constructed a variety of designs of physical simulator models of vortices.
 He used these for air flow experiments and for displays.
 Grazulis had long been interested in tornado simulators and included earlier laboratory studies in his TVC documentaries.
-The Secrets of the Tornado documentary featured a detailed instructional section with an accompanying printed guide for constructing one's own.
+The Secrets of the Tornado documentary featured a detailed instructional segment with an accompanying printed guide for constructing one's own.

-A page on The Tornado Project's website in 2018 indicates Significant Tornadoes will be updated and released in two volumes of approximately 705 pages each covering tornadoes from 1680 to 1949 and 1950 to 2019.
+The Tornado Project's website in 2018 indicated Significant Tornadoes would be updated and released in two volumes of approximately 705 pages each covering tornadoes from 1680 to 1949 and 1950 to 2019.
 The new volumes will include updates on statistics, graphs, and charts, as well as analysis of trends in tornadic activity and examination of potential influence thereof by climate change.
+In 2023, the first volume, Significant Tornadoes: 1974-2022, was published.

+Outbreak Intensity Score

+Within the book Significant Tornadoes 1974–2022 Grazulis created a new scale called the Outbreak Intensity Score (OIS) to rank tornado outbreaks.
+For the OIS, only significant tornadoes, those rated F2 to F5 on the Fujita scale and those rated EF2 to EF5 on the Enhanced Fujita scale are used for the score of the outbreak.
+F2/EF2 tornadoes are given 2 points, F3/EF3 tornadoes are given 5 points, F4/EF4 tornadoes are given 10 points, and F5/EF5 tornadoes are given 15 points.

 Affiliations

-Grazulis is a Fellow of the American Meteorological Society (AMS) and was on the Fujita Scale Forum of the Fujita Scale Enhancement Project; which developed the Enhanced Fujita Scale to supplant the original Fujita Scale.
+Grazulis is a Fellow of the American Meteorological Society (AMS) and was on the Fujita Scale Forum of the Fujita Scale Enhancement Project; which developed the Enhanced Fujita scale to supplant the original Fujita scale.

 Works

 Grazulis initially produced documentaries on the Earth sciences before focusing on tornadoes and publishing books.
 He expanded to direct-to-video documentaries (which include extensive printed guides) and posters (with complementary background sheets) in the 1990s.
-Grazulis also wrote for Storm Track magazine and presented at meteorological and storm chaser conferences.
+Grazulis also wrote for Storm Track magazine, occasionally for Weatherwise magazine and others, and presents at meteorological and storm chaser conferences.
 The following is a list of his major works: